Sundowning (This Is Hell album)

 Sundowning is the debut full-length album by Long Island hardcore punk band This Is Hell.
-The title refers to the sundowning associated with dementia that is common in Alzheimer's disease.
 The success of the album landed This Is Hell in the "100 Bands You Need To Know for 2006" in popular music magazine Alternative Press.

-Daryl Palumbo, of Glassjaw, Head Automatica, and House of Blow, lends his vocals to the track "Procession Commence" and is the second time Palumbo has provided guest vocals for a This Is Hell release.
+Daryl Palumbo lends his vocals to the track "Procession Commence" and it is the second time Palumbo has provided guest vocals for a This Is Hell release.